-Color replacements are linked to configurations in the same way as materials; only material types for which color replacements can be specified differ.
-Color replacement sources can only be specified for the following material types:
+Colour replacements are linked to configurations in the same way as materials; only material types for which colour replacements can be specified differ.
+Colour replacement sources can only be specified for the following material types:

 Important!
-If color and material replacements are linked to the same MS Excel worksheet, color replacement automatically leads to material replacement and vice versa.
+If colour and material replacements are linked to the same MS Excel worksheet, colour replacement automatically leads to material replacement and vice versus.

 Linking purchased product replacements

-Replacement items can also be provided for purchased products (Hardware).
-In this case, the difference from material and color replacement is that only one MS Excel and one MS Excel worksheet can be specified as the source of replacement items.
+Replacement items can also be provided for purchased components (Hardware).
+In this case, the difference from material and colour replacement is that only one MS Excel file and one MS Excel worksheet can be specified as the source of replacement items.

 To open the item replacement window, click on MS Excel file icon in the item cell.

 If a replacement configuration has just been created and has not yet been linked to the MS Excel data source, the windows representing the data will be empty.
 To see the content, click the Setup button to go to the source setting (selection).